passionlim/intensive/Script_HW_5th_week_2st_day.md

 ## grammatic mistakes

 Similar **(to/with)**
 - Developing computer programs was regarded **similar to** constructing buildings.
-But Since the IT technology has enhanced, the software development has been considered totally **different from** the building construction.
+But Since IT technology has enhanced, the software development has been considered totally **different from** the building construction.

 Have an effect on + O / affect + O
-- How long you study doesn’t **have effect on** your English improvement.
+- How long you study doesn’t **have an effect on** your English improvement.
 How to effectively study **affects** the improvement.
-- This template and strategy would efficiently **affect** to reduce your speech time. (?)
+- This template and strategy would efficiently ~~**affect** to~~ reduce your speech time. (?)
-- Even though his budget-conscious personality **hasn’t never affected** the impulsive consumption of her wife.
+- Even though his budget-conscious personality **has never affected** the impulsive consumption of her wife.

 As time ~~goes~~ **went** by
 - (과거에 일어나 시간이 지난 것을 묘사하는 경우 과거형으로 사용 )
 - I bought a computer when I entered a college.
 But **as time went by**, the computer had been worn down and then now it has been broken down.
+- As time goes by, my love of musicals is getting bigger.
+- As time goes by, people are eating more vegitables.

 In the past / in the future.
 - Even though, the AI technology was considered useless **in the past**, now it has become the new trend in the IT industry.
 We would face many home appliances using the technology **in the near future**.